 The morning is yours to relax or see more of Melbourne independently, before an afternoon excursion to Phillip Island, habitat of the sleepy koala and sunset venue for one of nature’s most delightful rituals - the ‘parade’ of Little Penguins, emerging from the sea and waddling their way resolutely up Summerland Beach to their sand dune burrows.
 We return to Melbourne later in the evening.

 Perhaps the most dramatic and photogenic stretch of Australian coastline is Victoria’s Great Ocean Road.
 From Torquay, we begin to follow the coast, opening up to a series of grand sweeping bays and exciting vistas at Lorne.
-The road climbs the Cliffside as we skirt Cape Otway National Park and pass into Port Campbell National Park, where we pause to admire the unique rock formations known as the Twelve Apostles.
+The road climbs the cliffside as we skirt Cape Otway National Park and pass into Port Campbell National Park, where we pause to admire the unique rock formations known as the Twelve Apostles.
 Built in 1932 as a works project during the depression, the Great Ocean Road still traverses country relatively untouched and unpopulated.
 Its wild grandeur encompasses rainforests, gorges, gullies, arches and blowholes; and the section to Warrnambool, beyond the Bay of Isles and the Bay of Martyrs, is particularly special.
-The day’s destination is Mount Gambier and its premier hotel, the Quality Inn Presidential (3T+), where dinner is included this evening.
+Tonight we stay at the Deep Blue Hotel & Hot Springs (3.5-star) in Warrnambool, where dinner is included this evening.

 Our journey continues to the wine-producing region of Coonawarra.
 Though it covers only around 15km², its unique soils produce some of the world’s finest grape crops and award-winning vintages.
-A tasting at a local winery reveals its quality, before the panorama of vines gives way to enchanting pastureland, running brooks, then great orchards beside the Murray River (the ‘Mississippi of Australia’) as we descend towards the lovely city of Adelaide, where our hotel for three nights will be the Crowne Plaza (4T), located in the heart of this compact city centre.
+A tasting at a local winery reveals its quality, before the panorama of vines gives way to enchanting pastureland, running brooks, then great orchards beside the Murray River (the ‘Mississippi of Australia’) as we descend towards the lovely city of Adelaide, where our hotel for three nights will be Peppers Weymouth Adelaide (4-star), located in the heart of this compact city centre.

 We fly from Adelaide to Alice Springs, immortalised by Nevil Shute in his 1950 novel A Town Like Alice.
 ‘The Alice’, as it is usually known, was founded as a staging point for the overland telegraph line in the 1870s.
 A tour takes us to the Telegraph Station and the Royal Flying Doctor Service; then you are free to wander this small town, just five streets wide.
-The DoubleTree by Hilton (4T) is our hotel for the night.
+The Crowne Plaza Alice Springs Lasseters (4-star) is our hotel for the night.

-We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Palm Cove (4T+), literally just steps from the Pacific Ocean and the sandy beach.
-We stay five nights in this peaceful paradise.
+We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Hotel & Spa (4.5-star), just steps from the Pacific Ocean and the sandy beach.
+We stay four nights in this peaceful paradise.

 The Great Barrier Reef is the world’s largest reef system and the largest structure built by living organisms.
 It is breathtaking in scale - covering an area of 344,000km² - and is visible from space.
 As awe-inspiring as its size, is the variety and colour of the tropical fish that inhabit its shallow waters; and today presents opportunities to see them your way.
 We begin with a transfer to Cairns and an exhilarating catamaran ride across the blue Coral Sea to a pontoon on the Outer Great Barrier Reef.
 Here we can view the underwater life through a glass-windowed underwater observatory, from a semi-submersible boat, or by snorkelling in the water with the equipment provided.
 We return to Cairns late afternoon and on to our resort hotel in Palm Cove.